-- Foster carers who cannot temporarily foster due to Covid-19 should be paid a retainer for the whole period of time that they are without a placement.
-This will help protect the capacity of the sector and ensure that no family is left without an income due to coronavirus. - Foster carers should receive an increase in their allowance to reflect the extra costs of having children at home during lockdown.

-Fostering should be appropriately resourced to ensure all foster carers receive a payment which recognises their time, skills and expertise.
+- Foster carers who have not been able to temporarily foster due to Covid-19 should be paid a retainer for the whole period of time that they are without a placement.
+This will help protect the capacity of the sector and ensure that no family is left without an income due to coronavirus. - Foster carers should receive an increase in their allowance to reflect the extra costs of having children at home during lockdown for example, due to home educating and keeping children entertained. - Fostering should be appropriately resourced to ensure all foster carers receive a payment which recognises their time, skills and expertise.
 This is an essential step in retaining and recruiting to the foster care workforce.